-Under the Preferred Alternative, resource managers would establish specific invasive plant management objectives for their park with the EPMT coordinator and establish action thresholds.
+Under the Preferred Alternative, resource managers would establish specific invasive plant management objectives for their park with the IPMT coordinator and establish action thresholds.
 A management objective is a desired state of the system that the resource manager determines appropriate to reach goals or desired conditions.
 These management objectives would be developed based on NPS policy, resource management goals for the park, and the extent and type of invasive plant infestations within the park.
-If the extent and distribution of invasive plants were not known, additional data collection may be required before management objectives or thresholds can be established.
-Some examples of past invasive plant management objectives established by parks include:
+Some examples of past natural resource program objectives established by parks include:

-- Manage vegetation to resemble historic site conditions during a Civil War battle. - Exotic plant cover will not exceed 8% total cover. - Identify and control occurrences of invasive plants by containing large populations and reducing or eliminating small populations. - Control intrusions of invasive native trees in habitat for a threatened native plant species.
+- Manage vegetation to resemble historic site conditions during a Civil War battle. - Invasive plant cover will not exceed 8% total cover within the prairie. - Identify and control occurrences of invasive plants by containing large populations and reducing or eliminating small populations. - Control intrusions of invasive native trees in habitat for a threatened native plant species.

-Management objectives developed by each park would be specific and measurable so that the overall effectiveness of the invasive plant management program can be evaluated.
-Resource managers should also update short-term management objectives on a regular basis to address the ever-changing invasive plant management issues.
+These objectives are then translated into invasive plant management objectives on the implementation level that would be specific and measurable so that the overall effectiveness of the invasive plant management can be evaluated.
+Resource managers should update implementation level objectives on a regular basis to address the ever-changing invasive plant management issues.
 Objectives must remain consistent with approved park and program objectives.
-Success in reaching short-term objectives informs adaptive management strategies.
+Evaluation of success in reaching implementation objectives informs adaptive management strategies in a feedback system.

-Once management objectives are established, plant species lists for the park would be reviewed to identify invasive plants.
-Invasive plants that are not maintained for an identified park purpose and may be eradicated, controlled, or contained if (1) prudent and feasible and (2) the species is considered a pest under criteria in NPS policy (NPS 2006d, page 48, Section 4.4.4.2).
-Attention should be given to a species (1) when it has a substantial impact on park resources, and (2) where successful control is expected.
-These criteria have been adopted as general "action thresholds" for this EPMP/EA.
 An action threshold is the point at which approved invasive plant management treatments are implemented because of current or potential levels of intolerable impacts to environmental resources.

-The EPMT coordinator and resource manager may determine an action threshold met when the species' population may not pose an immediate threat as described above, but would likely reach those levels if not managed at current levels.
-It may be prudent to treat a small infestation of a species, if trends indicated that the species would meet the stated criteria in the future.
-Early detection and treatment may result in lower cost and collateral damage than waiting for populations to reach levels that meet the action thresholds.
-Determining whether an invasive plant meets an action threshold would be done on a case-by-case basis, at the discretion of each park resource manager and the EPMT coordinator.
+Invasive plants that are not maintained for an identified park purpose may be eradicated, controlled, or contained (1) if the species is considered a pest under criteria in NPS policy (NPS 2006d, page 48, Section 4.4.4.2) and (2) if prudent and feasible.
+Attention should be given to a species (a) that have a substantial impact on park resources and (b) where successful control is expected.
+These criteria have been adopted as general "action thresholds" for this IPMP/EA.
+Additionally, it is expedient to have a second tier of action threshold associated with early detection.
+This action threshold emphasizes the second point, "(b) where successful control is expected," by targeting plants that if left untreated would attain the first point, "(a) that have a substantial impact on park resources."
+With this early detection action threshold, small invasions of plants known to be harmful to resources at high abundance or broad distribution are targeted, often for eradication, before the direct threat is eminent and while costs of treatment are low.
+Early detection action thresholds result in lower cost and collateral damage than waiting for populations to reach levels that meet the high abundance action thresholds.
+Determining whether an invasive plant meets an action threshold would be done on a case-by-case basis, at the discretion of each park resource manager and the IPMT coordinator.

-The EPMT coordinator and resource managers must remain sensitive to cultural landscapes, traditional uses of specific plants or plant communities, and visitor experiences in selecting species for treatment and methods of treating.
+The IPMT coordinator and resource managers must remain sensitive to cultural landscapes, traditional uses of specific plants or plant communities, and visitor experiences in selecting species for treatment and methods of treating.
 Both cultivated and non-cultivated species may be historically appropriate or important ethnographic resources.
 Examples of plants that meet an identified park purpose include: